brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-28.md

 and a flash of light that swallowed their spells and threw them from the air like children's toys.

 "*And hail.
-Grandonio."*
+Grandonio.*"

-*"Et tonirtio et grandonio et nimbosio et grandonio et tonitrio et nimbosio et . . ."*
+"*Et tonirtio et grandonio et nimbosio et grandonio et tonitrio et nimbosio et . . .*"

 From the ground, the witches and wizards threw up more shields, more counter-curses, more magic and desperation that struck him, scattering